Latest Updates (updated 5/4/2020)

 Is your business experiencing supply chain disruptions due to the impact of COVID-19?
 Find the Manufacturer or Supplier your business needs at Manufactured NC:

-• This database of suppliers contains every kind of thing produced in NC.
-Whether you’re a manufacturer who wants to localize your supply chain or a business searching for packaging suppliers, you’ll find exactly what you’re looking for here.
+• This database of suppliers contains every thing produced in NC.
+Whether you’re a manufacturer who wants to localize your supply chain or a business searching for packaging suppliers, you’ll find exactly what you’re looking for.

 • If you are a N.C. manufacturer, please register your business with Manufactured NC here.
 Other businesses may be looking for you!